 So, what’s more important?
 More night sleep or longer naps?

-As most of the articles on this site will say, this will depend on your baby and may take some trial and error, but here are some of my general guidelines and philosophies:
+As many the articles on this site will say, this will depend on your baby and may take some trial and error.
+Here are some of general guidelines and philosophies:

-- If your baby is sleeping longer than 12 hours at night, but barely napping during the day, I would absolutely shorten night sleep to achieve longer naps and “balance” your baby’s sleep.
-Wait, you want me to wake my baby? :O Yes, as much as I try to help our babies sleep, this would be one situation I would wake your baby.
-Ideally, this would be a short-term strategy and her body will then regulate.
+- If your baby is sleeping longer than 12 hours at night, but barely napping during the day, shorten night sleep to achieve longer naps and “balance” your baby’s sleep.
+Wait, you want me to wake my baby??
+Yes, as much as I try to help our babies sleep, this would be one situation I would wake your baby.
+Ideally, this would be a short-term strategy.
+Her body will then regulate.
 You may need to find the right schedule for your baby.

 - If your baby is sleeping just 10 hours (or less) at night, I consider this the minimum for all ages who likely frequent this site.
-Therefore, I would say the opposite, in this case, and say that if your baby is napping more than three hours per day, you should shorten naps to achieve more night sleep OR it’s time for a nap transition.
-If your baby is sleeping 10 hours or less and not napping much, then that is likely a different issue and you likely need to think about sleep training.
+Therefore, I would say the opposite.
+In this case, if your baby is napping more than three hours per day, you should shorten naps to achieve more night sleep OR it’s time for a nap transition.
+If your baby is sleeping 10 hours or less and not napping much, that’s likely a different issue.
+You should think about sleep training.

-- If your baby is sleeping 11-12 hours at night, then I consider this the ideal amount of night sleep and I would work on achieving a good balance of napping, respecting her sleep needs.
-What I mean by that is that if your baby averages 14 hours of sleep in a day, for example, and is sleeping 12 hours at night, don’t expect much more than two hours total during the day.
-Trying to push her to nap too much and you are liable to affect her night sleep and you will end up in a vicious cycle.
+- If your baby is sleeping 11-12 hours at night, this the ideal amount of night sleep.
+I would work on achieving a good balance of napping, respecting her sleep needs.
+What I mean… If your baby averages 14 hours of sleep in a day, and is sleeping 12 hours at night, don’t expect much more than two hours total during the day.
+Trying to push her to nap too much and you are liable to affect her night sleep.
+You can end up in a vicious cycle.
 If she thrives on just 11 hours of sleep at night, but more napping, that is good to know, too!

 There are so many variables in our babies’ schedules and how much our babies sleep.
 Your unique baby has unique sleep needs, so don’t be afraid of doing your own research on what’s best for YOUR baby and use what the books say or how much your friends’ babies sleep as a guideline, not a rule.